skills17/euroskills-web-development-2023/src/modules/module-b/INSTRUCTIONS.md

 - Username: `demo1`<br>Password: `skills2023d1`
 - Username: `demo2`<br>Password: `skills2023d2`

-The password has to be stored in a secure way (hashed) in case someone gets access to the database.
+The password must be stored in a secure way (hashed) in case someone gets access to the database.

 ### Workspaces